Toll Collector

 Is it true that I can change a Canadian 20 for us money

-Asked by Ceasar about 11 years ago
+Asked by Ceasar over 11 years ago

 Technically, no. We are not a currency exchange but the agency I worked at did accept Canadian currency for toll payment at a variable rate that they set.
 In my five years at the agency, the discount rate varied from 10-30%.
 This meant that a patron paying a toll with Canadian currency might be credited with as little as 70 cents for every dollar tendered.